simplefin/bank-access/README.md

 -->
 [![Build Status](https://travis-ci.org/simplefin/bank-access.png)](https://travis-ci.org/simplefin/bank-access)

-This repository contains a collection of scripts that you can use to programmatically get bank transaction information.
+This repository contains a collection of scripts can be used to programmatically get bank transaction information.
 The scripts herein only read data and do not change the financial state of a bank (such as doing a transfer).